Quantum erasing the memory of Wigner's friend: Results

 \subsection{The paradox}

-In Ref.~\cite{Frauchiger18}, FR use a set of assumptions to point out three properties of the measurement outcome statistics, that they claim paradoxical.
+In Ref.~\cite{Frauchiger18}, FR use a set of assumptions to point out three properties of the measurement outcome statistics, that they claim are paradoxical.
 Their intention is to show that no physical theory can satisfy these three assumptions simultaneously.
 In our words and notations, the assumptions are:

 \begin{itemize} \item (U): \emph{The measurements performed by the two friends of Wigner can be described by Wigner as a unitary (entangling) evolution of the qubits and the friend's labs}.
 This is not written explicitly in Ref.~\cite{Frauchiger18}, but is used in their analysis, as pointed out by some comments \cite{Nurgalieva19,Sudbery19}.
-It corresponds to describing the friends' measurements as interaction with memories rather than using the projection postulate, as we did above. \item (Q): \emph{If a quantum system is in a state orthogonal to one of the eigenstates of an observable, then a measurement of this observable has zero probability to yield the corresponding outcome}.
+It corresponds to describing the friends' measurements as interaction with memories rather than using the projection postulate, as we did above.
+This assumption requires than the memory and the measured system form a closed system.
+It also implies than the memory can be manipulated after the interaction with the system, and that in principle future evidence of the measurement can be erased. \item (Q): \emph{If a quantum system is in a state orthogonal to one of the eigenstates of an observable, then a measurement of this observable has zero probability to yield the corresponding outcome}.
 This assumption is formulated differently in Ref.~\cite{Frauchiger18}, but is used with this meaning in their analysis, as pointed out by some comments \cite{Sudbery19}.
-This assumption is included in Born's rule to compute measurement statistics. \item (S): \emph{For any measurement performed by a given observer, a single definite outcome is obtained.} \item (C): \emph{There is consistency between expectations for measurement outcomes predicted based on the outcomes of different observers/entities, even when one observer is actually able to measure another one.
-This can be stated simply as: Different observers should not find different results for observations on the same system.} \end{itemize}
+This assumption is included in Born's rule to compute measurement statistics. \item (S): \emph{For any measurement performed by a given observer, a single definite outcome is obtained}.
+Note that this assumption requires that at the end of the experiment, the memory is read out. \item (C): \emph{There is consistency between expectations for measurement outcomes predicted based on the outcomes of different observers, even when one observer is actually able to measure another one (or another's one memory)}.
+This can be stated simply as: Different observers should not find different results for observations on the same system.
+Note that FR's argument solely requires consistency between outcomes that are certain (to which Born's rule assign a unit probability). \end{itemize}